-- · Livestock or dairy herd manager
+- Livestock or dairy herd manager

-- · Livestock management technician
+- Livestock management technician

 - Sales/service representative

-- AI technician
+- Reproductive management specialist

-- · Dairy/Livestock nutritionist
+- Dairy/Livestock nutritionist

 Associate degree program graduates may progress into serving as the manager of a fertilizer/chemical plant or branch location, or district product representatives.
 This could be the training you need for a rewarding career in the agriculture emphasis of your choice!